bitovi/canjs.com/_guides/tutorial.md

-@page Tutorial Get Started with CanJS
+@page Tutorial Geting Started
-@parent guides 0
+@parent guides 1

 @body
 This tutorial will walk you though the basics of CanJS by building a small